 “It’s difficult to explain how much something will hurt from person to person,” says Courtney Morrison, a body piercer at Art Immortal Tattoo & Piercing in Tennessee.
 “I have had some clients tell me they didn’t feel a thing, and I’ve had others tell me it was pretty painful.”

 Pain isn’t a universal feeling, so depending on your personal tolerance level, a hip piercing could be super painful or a walk in the park.
 Morrison says that if she had to rate the pain, she’d give it a 6 or 7 out of 10.
-But for Luis Garcia, a Philadelphia-based professional piercer, the pain is more of a 3 or 4 out of 10.
+But for Luis Garcia, a New Jersey-based professional piercer, the pain is more of a 3 or 4 out of 10.
 If you’re nervous about the pain factor, consider just how much you want the piercing—if you want it badly, the pain will be worth it.

 Like any body modification, hip piercings aren’t good to go as soon as you walk out of the shop.
 Instead, you have to care for your fresh piercings until they heal fully.
-Much like the pain level, the length of time may vary based on your care routines, potential irritation, your body’s immune system, and what kind of piercing you get.
+Much like the pain level, the length of time might vary based on your care routines, potential irritation, your body’s immune system, and what kind of piercing you get.

 “A surface bar piercing in the hip area will take 8-12 months to heal fully,” says Garcia.
 “A surface anchor will take around 6 months.”